Rashmi ShaH (Chair)

 Kailas Thakker has served for the past 13 years as the President of Analytical Solutions Inc. (ASI), a contract services organization, which she founded in 1994.
 Under her direction, ASI offers CMC related services with emphasis on dissolution and drug release testing.
 Prior to that, Kailas served as the associate Director of analytical chemistry at Sphinx Pharmaceuticals.
 Kailas worked at U.S. Pharmacopiea for 12 years in the Drug Research and Testing Laboratory where she was involved in many monograph revision of dissolution methods.
 Kailas received her Ph.D. degree from University of Kansas and M.S. from Columbia University.

 Sangeetha joined Kiran in the fall of 2014 and previously held the position of Senior Program Director.
 During her tenure at Kiran, Sangeetha conceptualized and led the first ever Kiran Walkathon.
 She also executed many other key first time events such as the Kiran Teen Empowerment Workshop, Client Story Telling Workshops, and outreach in the Montegnard community in Greensboro.
-She has been a guest speaker at many mainstream outreach events such as the Innovations Conference at UNC Greensboro, the Council For Women annual conference in Concord, NC, the Wake County Domestic Violence task force meeting, the NCCASA spring meeting, and at the Cisco Health Center.
+She has been a guest speaker at many mainstream outreach events such as the Innovations Conference at UNC Greensboro, Council For Women annual conference in Concord, NC, Wake County Domestic Violence task force meeting, NCCASA spring meeting, Cisco Health Center and the NC Domestic Violence Commission Board meeting.

-Sangeetha is also currently an Advisory Board member of the "Courts Applying Solutions to End Intimate Partner Violence (CASE IPV) Study," which is currently being conducted at the UNC Gillings School of Global Public Health.
+Sangeetha is currently an Advisory Board member of the "Courts Applying Solutions to End Intimate Partner Violence (CASE IPV) Study," which is being conducted at the UNC Gillings School of Global Public Health.
+Sangeetha also sits on the VAWA( Violence Against Women Act) and VOCA ( Victims of Crime Act) implementation planning team conducted by GCC ( Governor's Crime Commission)

 As an immigrant herself, Sangeetha is deeply passionate about helping victims of domestic violence in the South Asian community.
 As Executive Director of Kiran, she looks forward to extensively leverage her passion for Kiran's services and mission.